microscope-cockpit/cockpit/doc/config.rst

   the last used settings.

 data-dir

   Directory for the default location to save image data.
+This value will expand environment variables and an initial tilde (`~`).
+The default value is `~/MUI_DATA`, i.e., on the user's home directory.
+  If you have a setup where each user has its own data directory on a separate filesystem, you can use something like `D:\cockpit-data\${USERNAME}` or `/srv/cockpit-data/${USER}`.

 depot-files
   List of files to use for the device depot.
 See :ref:`depot-config`.